CHOOSING A BODYBUILDING CONEST

 - The most important factor is timing.
 As a rule, you should prep for a show for at least 12 weeks.
 This is assuming you are in decent shape and have achieved the muscular development required for your division.
 If you have significant body fat to lose, you may need more time.
 Many athletes find that if they stay on diet after 12 weeks they can continue to improve for several months becoming more and more conditioned, gain lean mass and better muscle shape.

 - Size of the show.
 There are few consistencies from show-to-show.
-Some may be small with just 100 competitors, some maybe large with over 300.
+Some may be small with just 100 competitors, some may be large with over 300.
 In a small show, you will have an easier chance to win a medal.
 But does that medal feel earned if there were only 2 people in your class?
+Earning a national qualification at a small show has very little value at a pro qualifier.
+Time and time again, if an athlete has become nationally qualified at a small show, they will do very poorly on at a pro qualifier.
+Remember, at a pro qualifier, you will compete against overall winners from the largest shows in the country.
 Small shows can often be much less organized.
 They are small because they are new or may not have a great reputation.
 Review previous shows from the same promoter, look at photos and ask former competitors if they had a good experience.
 A rule of thumb: if a show has a lot of bodybuilders it is a good show.
 Why?
-The bodybuilding division takes the most time and experience, therefore these athletes will know the most about the shows and support the shows that they feel are best run.
+The bodybuilding division takes the most time and experience, therefore these athletes will know the most about the shows and support the shows that they feel are the best run.
 You should also review the show’s website.
 A quality show typically follows a quality site.

 - View Center Podium Contest Dates HERE